Preparing for Guy Fawkes Day & the Horned God – November 4th

 Stratford-upon-Avon Mop Festival

-On my way to Stratford-upon-Avon Railway station, I saw this sign, but had no idea what on earth a Mop was.
+Last year, at this time, I was on my way to Stratford-upon-Avon Railway station, I saw the sign above sign, but had no idea what on earth a Mop was.

 So I put it to the back of my mind as I took the train to Henley-in-Arden.
-My interest in the town began, as Shakespeare was born in Henley St in Stratford, and his mother was called Mary of Arden.
+My interest in the town began because Shakespeare was born in Henley St in Stratford, and his mother was called Mary of Arden.
 So, naturally, I wanted to find out about Henley-in-Arden.
-To turn curiosity to action it took our Tour Coach Driver telling me he lived there and that it was a pretty but small town.
+To turn curiosity to action, it took our Tour Coach Driver telling me he lived there and that it was a pretty but small town.

-With a free afternoon from my duties as Course Director on the ‘Best of England’ Road Scholar trip, I found myself on the very slow train to Henley-in-Arden.
-One of the first stops was Wilmcote, where Mary Arden’s House is.
-I visited last year, when I was astonished to find it was a different building to the one I had visited in the 1990s.
 In 2000, they discovered they had been showing the wrong building to visitors for years!
 Mary Arden’s House was, in fact, her neighbour Adam Palmer’s.
 And her house was Glebe Farm.
-On that visit, I walked from Anne Hathaway’s Cottage to Mary Arden’s House and back to Stratford along the Stratford Canal – a lovely walk if you are ever in the area.
+On that visit, I walked from Stratford on Avon to Anne Hathaway’s Cottage then to Mary Arden’s House and back to Stratford along the Stratford Canal – a lovely walk if you are ever in the area.

-The train route to Henley was through what remains of the ancient forest of Arden.
+The train route to Henley is through what remains of the ancient forest of Arden.
 The forest features in, or inspired, the woody Arcadian idylls which feature in several of Shakespeare’s plays, particularly the Comedies.
 ‘As You Like It’, for example, is explicitly set in the Forest of Arden, as this quotation from AYL I.i.107 makes clear:

 Oliver: Where will the old Duke live?